saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 <output omitted>
 ```

-Instead of printing the keys of the dictionary that `cli` returns, you can also step through it and do with each command or value what you like:
+Instead of printing the keys of the dictionary that `cli` returns, you can also step through it and do with each command and output what you like:

 ```python
 for command,output in return_dictionary.items():